naynoraa/SmartMirror/index.md

 }
 ```

 Code that I used in order to change the weather icons into animated ones in the current weather section.
+Specifically, the code works by targetting certain icons in certain parts of my Smart Mirror, like the "wi-day-sunny" icon in the "currentweather" section.
+From there, it takes an icon I downloaded from the internet by entering into it's file and replaces the previous icon.

 ```css
 .weatherforecast, .wi-day-sunny {